INTERVIEW BY MARKO SYRJALA AND PETTERI LIMNELL

-PAUL STANLEY: Well, “Monster” tour will not happen for a while.
-First we will do our 40 plus shows in America.
-We’ll have Motley Crue with us and we have a whole new stage, you know, we have been using the same stage for a while although it has been modified and updated for a quite a while so it’s a brand new stage.
+PAUL STANLEY: Well, the “Monster” tour will not happen for a while.
+First, we will do our 40 plus shows in America.
+We’ll have Motley Crue with us, and we have a whole new stage, you know, we have been using the same stage for a while, although it has been modified and updated for quite a while, so it’s a brand new stage.

-Would you tell something about the new stage?
+Would you tell me something about the new stage?

 PAUL STANLEY: It’s pretty cool.
-It’s just a pretty cool stage and doesn’t look like the one we have had for a quite some time.
-And you know, lots of new technology, but you know its KISS, it’s our point of view, it’s how we do things.
+It’s just a pretty cool stage and doesn’t look like the one we have had for quite some time.
+And you know, lots of new technology, but you know it’s KISS, it’s our point of view, it’s how we do things.